-23. People applying to register on the Early Years Register may also apply to be on one or both parts of the Childcare Register at no additional cost.
+21. People applying to register on the Early Years Register may also apply to be on one or both parts of the Childcare Register at no additional cost.
 They may choose to do so when they first apply or at any time after registration on the Early Years Register is granted.
-Childminders may also apply to be a home childcarer on the same application form they complete to apply for registration as a childminder.
+Childminders may also apply to be a home childcarer16 on the same application form they complete to apply for registration as a childminder.
+For those applying to offer childminding and childcare on domestic or non-domestic premises we require a separate application for each type of care being offered.